alphiree/DeepBark-Dog-Breed-Classification/README.md

 3. Input the path of the image of the dog you want to be classified.

-4. The results will be shown with the score on how confident the DeepBark are with its classification.
+4. The results will be shown with the score on how confident the DeepBark is with its classification.

 Example Result: